cespare/percpu/README.md

 Percpu is a Go package to support best-effort CPU-local sharded values.

 This package is something of an experiment.
 See [Go issue #18802] for discussion about adding this functionality into the Go standard library.
+I used an [API suggested by Bryan Mills (@bcmills)][API] on that issue.

 ## IMPORTANT CAVEATS